 Matt is a graduate of Arkansas State University and holds a bachelor's degree in Accounting.
-He is a CPA and a partner of Osborn & Osborn CPAs, PLLC.
-Matt joined the Board in 2008 as an Outside Director and the Board's Financial

-Expert.
-He was appointed to his current term on the Board in July 2018 which expires March 2022.
+He is a CPA and owner of Osborn & Osborn CPAs, PLLC.
+Matt joined the Board in 2008 as an Outside Director and the Board's Financial Expert.
+He was appointed to his current term on the Board in March 2022 which expires 2026.
 In addition, Matt serves on the Board's Audit Committee.